-Life Priorities: Here Are The Top 4 Ways You Can Prioritize Your Time, Resources, Energy, And Emotions
+Life Priorities: Here Are The Ways You Can Prioritize Your Limited Time, Resources, Energy, And Emotions

 In an era that tells us to keep rushing, from the time we are children, to reach the next milestone in life (college, career, marriage, children, etc), it’s often hard to keep our priorities straight – or even know what they are.
 Mix in an overload of internet exposure, media, and pop culture, and it becomes almost impossible to hear yourself think.